Switzerland: Culture

 Swiss culture is characterised by diversity, which is reflected in diverse traditional customs.
 A region may be in some ways culturally connected to the neighbouring country that shares its language, all rooted in western European culture.
 The linguistically isolated Romansh culture in Graubünden in eastern Switzerland constitutes an exception.
 It survives only in the upper valleys of the Rhine and the Inn and strives to maintain its rare linguistic tradition.

 Switzerland is home to notable contributors to literature, art, architecture, music and sciences.
 In addition, the country attracted creatives during times of unrest or war.
-Some 1000 museums are found in the country; more than tripling since 1950.
+Some 1000 museums are found in the country.

 Among the most important cultural performances held annually are the Paléo Festival, Lucerne Festival, the Montreux Jazz Festival, the Locarno International Film Festival and Art Basel.
+In addition, Switzerland has hosted the Eurovision Song Contest thrice, in 1956 (the inaugural edition, held in Lugano), 1989 (Lausanne), and 2025 (Basel), and won three times, through Lys Assia in 1956, Celine Dion in 1988, and Nemo in 2024.

 Alpine symbolism played an essential role in shaping Swiss history and the Swiss national identity.
 Many alpine areas and ski resorts attract visitors for winter sports as well as hiking and mountain biking in summer.
 The quieter seasons are spring and autumn.
-A traditional pastoral culture predominate in many areas, and small farms are omnipresent in rural areas.
+A traditional pastoral culture predominates in many areas, and small farms are omnipresent in rural areas.
 Folk art is nurtured in organisations across the country.
 Switzerland most directly in appears in music, dance, poetry, wood carving, and embroidery.
 The alphorn, a trumpet-like musical instrument made of wood has joined yodeling and the accordion as epitomes of traditional Swiss music.